-Have you ever served on any Town of Carrboro Committee or Board?
-If yes, which one(s)?
+any Town of Carrboro Committee or Board?

 No 💌

 Are you currently serving on a Town Board or If yes, are you applying for a third consecutive

 Committee? term?

 Yes Yes

 No No

 If yes, please describe how you meet one, or more, of the following exceptions noted below.